-Federal grant program for undergraduate students with exceptional need and can provide from $500 to $1,500 per year.
+Federal grant program for undergraduate students with exceptional need and can be awarded from $500 to $1,000 per year.
 To be considered for this grant, students must fill out the FAFSA.

 Teaching Service Obligation – As a TEACH Grant Recipient, you must agree to: